 Even with the free tool, you can get more keyword results by downloading the list (D), this is what we find:

 Note that Sonar doesn’t give me specific search volume for these keywords in the free version.
 But right now, I’m just looking for additional terms to use in my listing.
-If you want to learn how to conduct more in-depth product and keyword research, we cover that in our article What to Sell on Amazon for 2017 – The Ultimate Guide.
+If you want to learn how to conduct more in-depth product and keyword research, we cover that in our article What to Sell on Amazon.

 Using Sonar, I did a bit more research and came up with 3 keywords that Amazon shoppers use when searching for items related to my product: